jpbochi/cv/README.md

 #### Extra-Professional Work / Hobby Programming

 - *ko-validation, a [Knockout](http://knockoutjs.com/) extension*
 Along with a coworker, we created this extension to _Knockout_ for easier input custom validation.
-Code is available at [npmjs.org](https://www.npmjs.org/package/ko-validation).
+Code at [npmjs.org](https://www.npmjs.org/package/ko-validation).

 - *drun*
 It's a wrapper around docker run that will mount the current directory and a few other tricks.
 It's useful to run some python/node/ruby/whatever script without having to install anything locally.
-Code is available at https://github.com/jpbochi/drun.
+Code at https://github.com/jpbochi/drun.

 - *halberd, a HAL library for both client and server* It's a library for [HAL](http://stateless.co/hal_specification.html), and JSON format with standardised hypermedia links.
 I started by forking and existing abandoned library and mine has increasingly more active users.
-Also available at [npmjs.org](https://www.npmjs.org/package/halberd).
+See [npmjs.org](https://www.npmjs.org/package/halberd).

 - *Duelo, a board game*
 This is the game I've been planning to rewrite for years.
 I decided to start by building an engine for board-games first, because it would be fun and interesting.
 In one attempt, [Rook](http://rook.apphb.com/), I used C# and a frontend with HTML5 Canvas and jQuery.
 It was even worth a post at [AppHarbor's blog](http://blog.appharbor.com/2011/2/16/featured-app-rook) at the time.